 Students present an exhibition of large format prints on paper, canvas or vinyl that demonstrates the innovation and creativity practised in their course.
 Concentrating on digital illustration, students are encouraged to experiment through photography, painting and drawing skills combined with computer software to produce a dynamic body of artwork.

 This major project requires students to select and explore a theme such as fantasy, human form, metropolis, culture, mechanics, technology or the natural world.
 They create a visual concept for an illustrative image and develop the idea through critical and historical contexts focusing on the potential of digital media.

 The degree is one of the University’s most popular and gives students the skills they need to work either in-house or operate their own design business.
 The Proost De Deyne Family supports the purchase of artworks selected from this exhibition for the University Student Collection.

-Image: Christopher BAKER, 2010, A Start Rises, detail, digital image on satin board.
-University of the Sunshine Coast Collection.
+Image: Christopher BAKER A start rises 2010.
+Digital image on satin board.
+Courtesy of the University of the Sunshine Coast Collection.
 Purchased in 2010 through the Proost De Deyne Family donation.